Non-stop flights to Manila (MNL)

 From Cagayan de Oro City, direct flights are offered by AirAsia, Cebu Pacific and Philippine Airlines.

-From Dipolog City and Dumaguete, all direct flights to Manila are operated by Cebu Pacific and Philippine Airlines.
+From Dipolog City and Dumaguete, you can fly with Cebu Pacific and Philippine Airlines.

 From General Santos City, you can fly non-stop with Cebu Pacific or Philippine Airlines.

-From Iloilo City and Kalibo, you can fly with AirAsia, Cebu Pacific and Philippine Airlines.
+From Kalibo, you can fly non-stop with AirAsia or Cebu Pacific.

 From Laoag, you can fly non-stop with Cebu Pacific or Philippine Airlines.